-- In a medium-sized mixing bowl or bowl of a stand mixer, mix together flour, sugar, baking powder, baking soda, and salt.
+- In a medium-sized mixing bowl or bowl of a stand mixer, mix together cake flour, baking powder, baking soda, salt, and sugar.

-- In a small mixing bowl, whisk together egg, sour cream, and vanilla extract until smooth.
+- In a small mixing bowl, whisk together egg, sour cream, oil, and vanilla extract until smooth.

 - Add the egg mixture to the flour mixture and beat on medium speed until just combined.